 Organizations that have not yet migrated to Windows 10 can use this opportunity to implement UEM to help streamline migration and administrative tasks.
 Organizations that have already implemented UEM will likely want to use it in conjunction with their migration efforts to help ease the process.

-Organizations that fall into either of these categories should ask themselves seven important questions about their UEM product to ensure they have the right tool.
+Organizations that fall into either of these categories should ask themselves seven important questions to determine if their UEM product can support a Windows 10 migration.

-1. Does the product support the necessary Windows environments?
+1. Does the UEM product support the necessary Windows environments?

 Windows 10 migrations are never quick and are often done in phases.
 IT pros might need to support legacy desktops, such as Windows 7, at the same time they're supporting Windows 10.
 Most major UEM products can manage Windows 7, Windows 8.1 and Windows 10 devices.
 Some can also handle Windows 8.
 ManageEngine Desktop Central supports Windows 8 devices, for example, but Ivanti Endpoint Manager does not, nor does it support Windows Home editions.